 - Mixed Fraction – If a fraction consists of a whole number with a proper fraction, it is called a mixed fraction.
 Example 5 ¾, 10 ½

-- Like Fractions – The fractions with the same denominator is called a like fraction.
+- Like Fractions – The fractions with the same denominator are called like fractions.

 Example: 4/2, 7/2, 9/2

 Here, the denominators of all the fractions are 2.
-Hence, it is called a like fraction.
+Hence, they are called like fractions.

-- Unlike Fractions – The fractions with different denominators are called an unlike fraction.
+- Unlike Fractions – The fractions with different denominators are called, unlike fractions.

 Example: 5/2, 4/6, 9/4

 Here, the denominator values are different in all the fractions.
-Hence, it is called unlike fractions.
+Hence, they are called, unlike fractions.